lmdvlpr/nodejs-2022/README.md

 "category": "Book"
 ```

-PS: the code above is only a example, feel fre to modify the content if you want.
+PS: the code above is only a example, feel free to modify the content if you want.

 So, this is it!